This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Traveling to the Monuments at the National Mall

-You can take the Metrorail to multiple different metro station starting points, I mention two below that I used frequently during my trip.
+You can take the Metrorail to multiple different metro station starting points.
+Here are two I used frequently during my trip:

 Be aware of local bike laws.
-Familiarize yourself with the laws before you head out.
+Familiarize yourself with them before you head out.
+For example it’s not legal to bike on sidewalks in some parts of the central DC area, but always check before you go.

 Historic Monuments at the National Mall